GuillaumeGomez/this-week-in-rust-docs/_posts/2016-4-7-this-week-in-rust-docs-1.md

  * Improving Rust documentation.
  * Improving the Rustbook (also known as "The Book").

-Since documentation is a really important part of Rust, why not keeping people up-to-date about what's happening?
+Since documentation is a really important part of Rust, why not keep people up-to-date about what's happening?

 # Latest news